XEN-AbdulHaseeb/E-Card-Manager/README.md

 -The ability to choose fonts and templates.

 # Features to be added in future builds
--A preview screen which allows the user to edit the postion, RGB, size of the text of the JPEG -Allow users to upload their own fonts and templates -Implement Open Authentication
+-A preview screen which allows the user to edit the postion, RGB, size of the text of the JPEG\n -Allow users to upload their own fonts and templates -Implement Open Authentication